-Pony, also known as Fareit, is an information stealer and loader – a malware used to collect data from infected machines and install other malicious programs.
+Pony, also known as Fareit or Siplog, is an information stealer and loader – a malware used to collect data from infected machines and install other malicious programs.
 This particular virus was First Spotted in the wild in 2011.
 It is known to attack users primarily in Europe and North America.

 In contrast to the majority of botnets, Pony stealer does not require a centralized C&C server or a group of C&C servers to carry out its attacks.
 Instead, each attacker can set up their own custom control server or purchase a server which was previously set up by another criminal, instantly gaining access to infrastructure that provides reports about the stolen data.
 The malware itself can be divided into two modules, the builder which is used to construct clients that are then have to be downloaded on the victim’s machine to collect data and the bot itself – the final payload.

 The robust functionality of Pony trojan helped this malware to keep its position of the most popular password stealer through 5 years.
 Apart from being able to steal credentials, Pony malware can disable certain antivirus and windows security features and run in the background completely hidden from the user, who may not have a clue that his or her PC is, in fact, infected.
 When activated, Pony stealer can use the infected PC to take part in botnet attacks, for example, using a hijacked machine to send spam emails.
 Pony can also download other malware to the victim’s machine and send harvested personal data to a destination specified by the attacker.

 What’s more, Pony has been mentioned by multiple “hacker celebrities” as the backbone of many attack campaigns.
 For instance, the author of the infamous Andromeda botnet has referred to Pony as “titanic work of the author of miracle (Fareit Bot)”, further stating that Pony was incorporated in the Andromeda botnet attacks as a plug-in.